Jayson King

-Jayson King in an American college baseball coach, currently serving as head coach of the Dayton Flyers baseball program.
+Jayson King in an American college baseball coach, currently in his second stint as head coach at Dayton.
 He was previously the long-time head coach of the Franklin Pierce College Ravens.
 In 1998, King managed the Bourne Braves, a collegiate summer baseball team in the prestigious Cape Cod Baseball League.
 He has additionally coached the Lowell Spinners and the United States national baseball team.
 He is a native of Oakwood, Ohio.
 He and his wife Missy have two children.